NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 over is considered the moving portion.

 This works well, and DMD is a success in this use case.
-Frequency information correspondes to no motion (sum of near-zero frequency modes) or some motion (sum of non-zero frequency modes).
+Frequency information corresponds to no motion (sum of near-zero frequency modes) or some motion (sum of non-zero frequency modes).
 But notice that from the perspective of an individual pixel, we cannot extract much useful information beyond zero frequency vs. non-zero frequency.